We explain what drug addiction is, its history and how drugs are classified. Also, what are its characteristics, causes and consequences.

 Usually three stages are identified in the drug addiction cycle, which feed back and generate more and more psychological and physical damage:

 - Anguish to consume.
 The individual feels a strong desire to consume and even physical discomfort from not doing it on time.
-This is also known as “ craving ” (from English: to crave , to desire very intensely).
+This is also known as “ craving ” (to crave , to desire very intensely).

 - Uncontrolled consumption.
 The substance is finally consumed despite the individual’s own reserves and at the cost (moral, economic, social) that it means.